 EuroDEM/AANZDEMThe EUROpean Dyspnea survey in EMergency Departments Study (EURODEM)

 The Asia, Australia, and New Zealand Dyspnea in EMergency Departments Study (AANZDEM)

 112 EDs (66 Europe and 46 South East Asia/Australasia)

 EGERSEuropean Geriatric Emergency Departments Registry Study (EGERS)

-EUROPEAN PAIN INITIATIVE SURVEYEUSEM European guidelines are in development for the management of acute pain in emergency situations.
+EUROPEAN PAIN INITIATIVE SURVEYEUSEM European guidelines are developed for the management of acute pain in emergency situations.

 - Pan‐European study on Quality of care provided to children in ED

 - EuroUTI Project ‐ European Urinary Tract Infections in EDs